Dyalog/Selenium/README.md

 ## Required DLLs

 Depending on the browser you are using, you  may need different drivers.
+Note that Dyalog are not distributing these drivers, you'll have to get the appropriate versions yourself.
-We provide the most common ones in the repository, if you need others, the "Browser"-Section of the [Downloads-page](https://www.selenium.dev/downloads/) is a good starting-point.
+The "Browser"-Section of the [Downloads-page](https://www.selenium.dev/downloads/) is a good starting-point.

 **Note that in recent versions of Microsoft Windows, you will need to "Unblock" them after downloading them, before Windows will allow you to use them.**

 ### Folder-Layout

-The folder-structure of the repository allows us to provide recent DLLs for most browsers.
-If you need different versions, feel free to create appropriate folders to contribute those files.
+The following folder-structure has proven to be useful.

 ````language=text
 Drivers--+-->Chrome81---+->Linux